 As the rest of the western world is only starting to discover, turmeric is a plant that has a long track record of medicinal use over the years.
 In fact, the medicinal properties of turmeric date back thousands of years.
 Because of its brilliant yellow colour, turmeric is also known as “Indian saffron.”
-Modern science has started to recognize the powerful significance of this spice, often referred to as the “Queen of Spices” and it has now been researched in thousands of publications in the past 25 years.
-Medical research suggests turmeric has powerful anti-inflammatory and antioxidant properties.
+Modern science has started to recognize the powerful significance of this spice, often referred to as the “Queen of Spices” and it has now been researched in hundreds of publications in the past 25 years.
+Medical research focuses on the anti-inflammatory and antioxidant properties of turmeric.

 Arthritis in the UK